mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/install/install-airgapped/index.md

 ## Load balancing

-Some of the aspects of Konvoy load balancing configuration depend on the type of airgapped environment where Konvoy is being deployed.
+Some of the aspects of Konvoy load balancing configuration depend on the type of air gapped environment where Konvoy is being deployed.

 ### Load balancing on-premises